dimou0117/Ahri-AI-Coach/README.md

 # Ahri-AI-Coach
-Create an AI voice coach for the character Aylin in the mobile game League of Legends, to assist players.
+Create an AI voice coach for the character Ahri in the mobile game League of Legends, to assist players.